-While some installers run special discounts, others offer buy now pay later schemes.
-In the latter case, always check the small print because this type of loan usually comes with an extremely high interest rate.
+While some installers run special discounts, others offer ‘buy now pay later’ schemes.
+When it comes to the latter option, always check the small print because this type of loan usually comes with an extremely high interest rate.
 Although closed in England and Wales, Scottish residents are able to benefit from the boiler scrappage scheme.

 Ask friends and family for recommendations where possible.
 And always use a professional qualified heating engineer.
 So make sure they are Gas Safe registered – and check their credentials.

 If you can look beyond the initial expense, installing a new energy efficient boiler is a worthwhile investment, not least because a new boiler can help reduce your central heating bills by up to 40%.
 Which, according to the Energy Saving Trust, could see you achieve an annual saving of up to £225.